ElektraInitiative/libelektra/doc/keynames/README.md

 - The simplest namespace is the **"meta"**.
   The namespace "meta" is used exclusively for meta keys, i.e. keys that are attached to another key as metadata.
   The key hierarchy of the namespace "meta" is entirely separate from the key hierarchies in the other namespaces.
-  Without external information, you cannot determine from a key name with namespace "meta", which key this meta key is attached to.
+  Without external information, you cannot determine from a key name with namespace "meta", which key this metakey is attached to.
 - keys with namespace **"proc"** only exist in memory and are scoped to the current <b>proc</b>ess.
 - keys with namespace **"dir"** are scoped to a single filesystem <b>dir</b>ectory.
   They will (normally) be stored somewhere within this directory.